orientechnologies/orientdb-docs/src/internals/messages.md

 # CLOSE
 ```
 message CloseRequest {
-   //No additional fileds, the header information are enough
+   //No additional fields, the header information are enough
 }
 ```